AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Issues Corrected in Aviatrix Release 6.9.221**

-**AVX-25209** – The Aviatrix rsyslog may have unexpectedly stopped forwarding logging packets to remote
+**AVX-25209** – The Aviatrix rsyslog may have unexpectedly stopped forwarding logging packets to remote server(s).

 **Deprecated Features in Aviatrix Release 6.9.221**